GoldenCheetah/CloudDB/README.md

 It is planned to provide Cloud Database for GoldenCheetah artifacts

-1. Charts
-2. Charts + custom metrics
-3. Custom Metrics
+1. Charts (including chart specific metrics) (done - available as of Preview v4.0-DEV1601)
+2. User Metrics (WIP - planned for GC V4.0)
-4. Layouts
+3. Layouts
-5. Workouts
+4. Workouts

 ... more artifacts to come with new features being added to GoldenCheetah